 If the test is positive, they need to self isolate with all members of their household for 14 days.

 I am writing to you to outline some modifications we are making due to the rising incidence of COVID19 nationally.
 We are becoming increasingly concerned at the lack of social distancing by parents on the school site (as are several parents) and thus we need to tighten our guidelines to protect us all.

 In order to reduce numbers of people on the site at the start and end of the day, we request that parents leave the site immediately after picking up their children.
 If you have to wait for a sibling, please keep children with you at all times - not running around the playground or field with other children.
 I know this is tough, but we are working very hard to keep classes separate in school – and this contravenes our efforts.
 We also request that parents do not linger in conversation at the school gate at any time.

 All pupils will have their temperature taken on entry to school.
 If this is 37.8 degrees or over , they will have to go home.

 In Key Stage 2 – the children line up outside their classrooms, we request that parents do not stand with the children in the line.
 If you need to be with your child at this time, please stand away from the line with them.
 We are encouraging independence with the key stage 2 children and lining up without their parents is part of this.

-In Key Stage 1, now that we have the whole of our new reception class in school class at 9:00 obviously there will be more parents on the playground.
-Thus, we will be letting Years 1 and 2 in at 8:50 henceforth.
+In Key Stage 1, Our reception class will come into school at 9:00 .
+Years 1 and 2 will come in at 8:45 .
 Please do not arrive any earlier than 8:45 and leave when the children have gone in.
 Home time will remain at 3:00 for year 1 and 2.
 Year R will go home at 2:50

 If you have a sibling in year 5/6, if they need to come to school together we suggest that you arrive at the later entry time with their younger siblings.
 They will not be marked late.
 We encourage year 5/6 to come in independently at 8:30 if that is possible.